Bihermitian Geometry and the Holomorphic Sections of Twistor Space: Introduction

 A bihermitian manifold is a Riemannian manifold equipped with a pair of complex structures that satisfy certain relations (Section \ref{SecBG}).
 These manifolds were first introduced by physicists in \cite{Rocek1}, as the target spaces of supersymmetric sigma models, and were later found to be equivalent to (twisted) generalized Kahler manifolds \cite{Gualt1,Hitchin1} (see also \cite{Apost1}).
 Consequently, there are several approaches in the literature that are used to study these manifolds; and in this paper, we introduce yet another---we study them via their twistor spaces.

-Indeed, one of our major results of \cite{Gindi1} is that the twistor space of a bihermitian manifold not only admits two complex structures but natural holomorphic sections as well.
-By then applying Theorem \ref{ThmPHS} of the present paper to this case, we decompose the bihermitian manifold in Section \ref{SecBM} into holomorphic subvarieties that are new to the literature.
+Indeed, one of our major results of \cite{Gindi1} is that the twistor space of a bihermitian manifold admits two integrable complex structures.
+In Section \ref{SecBM} of the present paper we further demonstrate that these holomorphic twistor spaces admit natural holomorphic sections.
+By then applying Theorem \ref{ThmPHS} to this case, we decompose the bihermitian manifold in Section \ref{SecBM} into holomorphic subvarieties that are new to the literature.

 The importance of these subvarieties lies in their connection to known Poisson structures on the manifold: Some of the subvarieties are the degeneracy loci of a holomorphic Poisson structure while the ones that are new to the literature are surprisingly the loci of \textit{real} Poisson structures.
 At the same time, there are others that refine the structure of both of these loci.
 As a consequence, we can now study the Poisson structures on a bihermitian manifold by using the new tools from twistor spaces that were described above.